ToEndThePeace/User-Onboarding/README2.md

 Set up tests that will...

-- [ ]  Get the `Name` input and type a name in it.
+- [done]  Get the `Name` input and type a name in it.
-- [ ]  Use an assertion to check if the text inputted contains the name you provided (Hint: use the .should assertion)
+- [done]  Use an assertion to check if the text inputted contains the name you provided (Hint: use the .should assertion)
-- [ ]  Get the `Email` input and type an email address in it
+- [done]  Get the `Email` input and type an email address in it
-- [ ] Get the `password` input and type a password in it
+- [done] Get the `password` input and type a password in it
-- [ ]  Set up a test that will check to see if a user can check the terms of service box
+- [done]  Set up a test that will check to see if a user can check the terms of service box
-- [ ] Check to see if a user can submit the form data
+- [done] Check to see if a user can submit the form data
-- [ ] Check for form validation if an input is left empty
+- [done] Check for form validation if an input is left empty

 ### Step 3: Stretch Goals